in-hub/incore-docs/InCore.Foundation/WiredNetworkInterface.rst

 address
 +++++++

-This property holds a static IPv4 or IPv6 address for this interface and its prefix length, separated by a ``/`` character, e.g. ``192.168.2.19/24``.
+This property holds a static IPv4 or IPv6 address for this interface and optionally its subnet prefix length, separated by a ``/`` character, e.g. ``192.168.2.19/24``.
 Multiple addresses (including prefix) can be specified and separated by space.

 :**› Type**: String
 :**› Signal**: addressChanged()